Setting Up Metadata

 - Navigate to the Document Central - Administrator role center.

-- Once the status changes to Waiting for Start, use the Start Indexing action to begin indexing.
+- Once the status changes to Waiting to Start, use the action Start Indexing to begin the indexing process.

 Info

-Once indexing has started, you can view its progress by clicking the Show/Hide Status action.
+Once indexing has started, you can view the progress via the action Show/Hide Status.

-You can also select multiple metadata fields for indexing at once.
+You can select multiple metadata fields at the same time.

 -

-Removes the indexed fields from document entries and deletes the index from the metadata configuration. -
+Removes the indexed fields from the document entries and deletes the index configuration from the metadata. -

-Removes the indexed fields from document entries but keeps the index configuration in the metadata.
+Removes the indexed fields from the document entries but retains the index configuration in the metadata.

-Resets the indexing status in the metadata but keeps the index on the document entries.
+Only resets the indexing status in the metadata but retains the index in the document entries.

-This option is recommended if you plan to re-run the indexing.
+This option is recommended if the indexing is to be run again.

 - Navigate to the Document Central - Administrator role center.

-- Select the metadata field you want to clear and click Clear Indexes in the Indexing section.
+- Select the metadata field whose index you want to delete and click on Delete Index in the Indexing section.